Helping Scholars Work with Research Data

 Acknowledgments

 CORPUS was established with the generous financial support of Mr. Paul Funk of Cambridge, Massachusetts.
-It is a cooperative endeavor of the Division of the Arts & Humanities, the Library, and the Press of the University of Chicago.
+It is a cooperative endeavor of the University of Chicago’s Division of the Arts & Humanities, Institute for the Study of Ancient Cultures, Library, and Press.

 Scroll to Top